How To Level Floor For Laminate

 Allow for drying

 When you’re satisfied that the compound is even and levelled, your job is finished, except for allowing the compound to dry and set.
-It must not be bothered until then.
+Drying time can vary, but a common range is 3-6 hours.
+It must not be walked on until then.

 Sand and smooth

 This is optional, but sanding and smoothing can result in a much smoother subfloor, and make the laminate flooring installation even easier.
+Sanding can only be done if the levelling compound has fully cured.
+Using a fine-grit sandpaper will help to smooth the surface without leaving noticeable grooves.
 When you’re done, ensure that you vacuum any loose debris away.

 Using levelling boards

-Levelling boards may not be necessary at this stage, but if you want to further ensure that the subfloor is prepared properly for your laminate flooring, then you might consider using Jumpax Basic – a quick and easy to install floor levelling system offered by QA Flooring.
+Levelling boards may not be necessary at this stage, but if you want to further ensure that the subfloor is prepared properly for your laminate flooring, using levelling boards can be an especially good idea for larger areas or uneven subfloors that might need extra assistance.
+You might consider using Jumpax Basic – a quick and easy to install floor levelling system offered by QA Flooring.

 Take a look at our extensive range of underlays & accessories